Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients. Perfect for

 How Does It Taste?

-So, that is what happened.
+So, that is what happened 8 years ago when I first made this recipe.
 This coconut flour banana bread came out very tasty.
 I always judge by my 9 year old’s reaction because he is past the stage of a picky eater and food-related tantrums unlike my 4 year old.
 He loved it!

-The texture of the bread was very tender and the bread itself very moist with dominant peanut butter flavour.
-Thanks to PB and coconut flour, I could keep the bread sweet without any added sugar which is always a plus.:)
+The texture of the bread was very tender and the bread itself very moist with dominant peanut butter flavor.
+Thanks to peanut butter and coconut flour, I could keep the bread sweet without any added sugar which is always a plus.

 Try it and let me know your thoughts.
-I’m going to warn you though – banana coconut flour bread has a different texture than traditional gluten bread, for example like this healthy chocolate bread.
+I’m going to warn you though, banana coconut flour bread has a different texture than traditional gluten bread.
 But looks quite normal, right?!
 Tastes pretty amazing too!

 Can I Freeze It?

 Absolutely.
 Quick breads and muffins are perfect for freezing and pulling out later for lunches, breakfast and snacks.

-Bake coconut flour banana bread and cool completely.
-Place in a zip-top gallon-size plastic bag, let out as much air as possible and freeze for up to 3 months.
+Freeze: Bake coconut flour banana bread and cool completely.
+Place in a zip-top gallon-size plastic bag or airtight container, let out as much air as possible and freeze for up to 3 months in the freezer.

 To thaw, simply defrost on a counter for 3 hours or overnight.
 Bread will taste like fresh.